Availability of Company Information

 - No disclosure of information is required

 Company status may change over time.
-The easiest way to determine whether a company is public is to run a Google search for company name ticker, and then confirm the current status using SEC's EDGAR tool.
+The easiest way to determine whether a company is public is to run a Google search for company name ticker since a public company has to have a ticker symbol, and then confirm the current status using SEC's EDGAR tool.

 Sources of Company Information